 - In Somalia, which has been affected by conflict, cyclic drought and historic floods, our partner Kaalmo Relief and Development is offering emergency food distribution.

-- In Yemen, where war has left more than 8.4 million people at risk of starvation, our partner Generations Without Qat is distributing fishing kits and offering capacity training.
+- In Yemen, where war has left more than 8.4 million people at risk of starvation, our partner Generations Without Qat is distributing goats to provide milk, and offering support for income generating activities.

 - In South Sudan, where civil war and gender-based violence have left many without a safe place to call home or food, our partner Hope Restoration South Sudan is providing seeds, tools and training for women.